tpantsar/InsuranceInfoContainer/README.md

 This program saves properties' insurance info to container.
 In minimum, five insurance-info objects will be saved to container.
 After that, the program asks if a user wants to continue proceeding the inputs.
-The program prints the properties' info to screen.
+Finally, the program prints the properties' info to screen.
 Made in Programming 2 course.